ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The idea of a hash table is to use an arbitrary data type to directly access [objects]{.obj} stored in a container in a similar way as we can do it for [arrays] and sequences with integer keys.
-The first step is to use a so-called hash function to map key [objects]{.obj}, which are not already of integer type, to the integer type.
+The idea of a hash table is to use an arbitrary data type to directly access [objects] stored in a container in a similar way as we can do it for [arrays] and sequences with integer keys.
+The first step is to use a so-called hash function to map key [objects], which are not already of integer type, to the integer type.
 We would try to use a hash function which can be evaluated fast and which maps our data to integer values distributed to the whole integer value space without clustering.
 The integers generated by a hash function look in some way like random numbers, they are distributed over the full integer value range without an obvious order or systematic.
-Mapping arbitrary [objects]{.obj} to integers is generally not difficult.
-For a [string]{.str}, a first attempt would be to use the characters of a [string]{.str} in the same way as we calculate the value of a number literal by summing up the digits each multiplied with powers of ten given by the position.
-For a [string]{.str} that may look like
+Mapping arbitrary [objects] to integers is generally not difficult.
+For a [string], a first attempt would be to use the characters of a [string] in the same way as we calculate the value of a number literal by summing up the digits each multiplied with powers of ten given by the position.
+For a [string] that may look like